RslWlsn3/Custom_BaseStationEmulator/README.md

 # Custom_BaseStationEmulator
  I created this base station emulator for my NETWORKS/DATA COMM II class.
-The emulator has a server and client/clients which utilize .NET's TcpListener, Tcpclient and Thread class.
+The emulator has a server and clients which utilize .NET's TcpListener, Tcpclient and Thread class.

 ## Motivation
 I started from scratch instead of adding to a codebase created by the professor in order to get a better understanding of the project.